typekit/fvd/README.md

     n4

-With these two characters we can generate choose a font, or generate style and weight information for an `@font-face` rule.
+With these two characters we can choose a font, or generate style and weight information for an `@font-face` rule.

     font-style: normal;